-The National Cyber Moonshot organization, in conjunction with Center for Internet Security, the I3P, American University, and Unisys is convening a workshop of leading experts and practitioners to look at breakthrough concepts and realities in use across the nation and around the world.
+The National Cyber Moonshot organization, in conjunction with Center for Internet Security, the I3P, American University, and Unisys has convened a workshop of leading experts and practitioners to look at breakthrough concepts and realities in use across the nation and around the world.

 The workshop was an overwhelming successful start to something important.
-Please sign up here to receive a copy of our proceedings after the conclusion of the event, and look for ways to get involved.
+Please sign up here to request a copy of our proceedings [NOW AVAILABLE] and look for ways to get involved.

 Goal: The Nation must dramatically increase the availability, quality, and diversity of cybersecurity talent for Cybersecurity Moonshot Initiative strategic focus areas, while also educating all citizens of their shared responsibilities in creating a safe and secure Internet environment.